 Surf in Newquay or see where Britain meets the Atlantic at Land’s End.

-And finally don’t miss a trip to the ruins of Tintagel Castle, the legendary birthplaces of King Arthur.
+And finally don’t miss a trip to the ruins of Tintagel Castle, the legendary birthplace of King Arthur.

-Disclaimer: Our car hire was sponsored by Europcar, thank you to Jasmine for facilitating the collaboration.
+Our car hire was sponsored by Europcar; thank you to Jasmine for facilitating the collaboration.
 We only recommend value for money services & experiences that we believe would benefit our readers.
 As always, all opinions are our own.

 Visited in June 2018